AEP's Response to COVID-19

 American Electric Power understands the critical need for reliable electric service and is committed to the health and safety of our customers, communities and employees.
 We’ve updated our emergency response plans for the COVID-19 pandemic and don’t anticipate COVID-19 will disrupt our ability to provide electric service for our customers.

 We’ve taken significant steps to keep our employees safe and healthy.
 Our line workers and other critical employees are working in smaller teams, practicing physical distancing, wearing facial coverings when physical distancing is not possible, monitoring themselves for symptoms and taking other prevention measures recommended by the Centers for Disease Control and Prevention (CDC).
-All employees who can work from home are doing so.
-We are continually monitoring the situation and reviewing our responses and the guidance we are providing to our employees as the situation evolves.
+AEP employees who can work from home continue to do so to help minimize contact for all employees.
+We have not set a timeline for returning to the workplace but are monitoring key health information and government recommendations.
+Once we do begin transitioning back to the workplace, we have strict guidelines in place to help keep everyone safe.

 Billing and Financial Hardship